 The current approach to cardiovascular care is flawed for two reasons.
 One is the lack of a disease-based care paradigm with a focus on actual heart disease–atherosclerosis– in lieu of an emphasis on symptom-driven care that identifies only late-stage disease presentations and relies upon surrogates of heart disease rather than heart disease itself.
 The second is the lack of a personalized care pathway for coronary artery disease diagnosis and treatment.
 The end result is an approach that leaves far too many high-risk patients undiagnosed because they don’t present with stereotypical symptoms, whilst subjecting many symptomatic patients to expensive and invasive procedures that are in fact unnecessary because they have little buildup of arterial plaque.

-Introducing Cleerly's new personalized care pathway for heart attack prevention
+Introducing Cleerly's new personalized care pathway for treatment of heart disease

 This new care pathway for cardiovascular care gives healthcare a closed-loop, step-by-step approach for early diagnosis, informed decision-making, and personalized treatment and tracking of coronary heart disease.
 Clinicians are no longer forced to rely on indirect disease markers and inaccurate diagnostic tools as they speculate on patients’ heart disease risk and make “best-guess” care plan recommendations.

 Cleerly and its founders have spent more than a decade researching the effectiveness of coronary computed tomography angiography (CCTA) and advanced analytics compared to other methods of measuring atherosclerosis.
-This body of extensive clinical evidence will enable Cleerly to develop a personalized care pathway for heart attack prevention.
-The intention of the care pathway is to identify more at-risk patients sooner and support a closed-loop healthcare journey for those patients – all with the goal of preventing heart attacks from happening in the first place.
+This body of extensive clinical evidence will enable Cleerly to develop a personalized care pathway for every patient along the care continuum.
+The intention of the care pathway is to help heart care providers identify more at-risk patients sooner and support a closed-loop healthcare journey for those patients – all with the goal of preventing heart attacks from happening in the first place.